330 West 42nd Street: Reception

 Upon the McGraw Hill Building's completion, much controversy arose over its use of the International Style, which was then relatively new compared to Art Moderne and Art Deco.
 George Shepard Chappell, writing in The New Yorker under the pseudonym "T-Square", lambasted the McGraw Hill Building's use of horizontal lines, saying: "The fact remains that a tall building, considered as a mass, goes up, not sidewise."
 Chappell found the building's mass and color to be unappealing, though he did approve of the building's limited use of ornamentation.
-Alfred T. North commented on the building's controversy, saying, "Lacking all of the earmarks of historical architecture, this building is running the gauntlet of criticism."
+Alfred T. North commented on the building's controversy, saying: "Lacking all of the earmarks of historical architecture, this building is running the gauntlet of criticism."
 Ultimately, North was unable to determine the style in which 330 West 42nd Street was designed.

 Others spoke more positively of 330 West 42nd Street.
 Upon Hood's death in 1934, shortly after the building's completion, the New York Daily News called the building "among the finest modern achievements in architecture", along with Hood's American Radiator Building, Daily News Building, and Beaux-Arts Apartments.
-The building was the only skyscraper in the city displayed in Henry-Russell Hitchcock and Philip Johnson's influential International Style exhibition at the Museum of Modern Art in 1932, and the only other U.S. skyscraper at that exhibition, besides the PSFS Building.
-Hitchcock and Johnson objected only to the crown, which they described as "an illogical and unhappy break in the general system of regularity".
-In subsequent years, McGraw-Hill came to characterize 330 West 42nd Street as an "International" style building.
+The building was the only skyscraper in the city displayed in Henry-Russell Hitchcock and Philip Johnson's influential International Style exhibition at the Museum of Modern Art in 1932 and one of two American skyscrapers at that exhibition, besides the PSFS Building.
+Hitchcock and Johnson objected only to the crown, which they described as "an illogical and unhappy break in the general system of regularity."
+In subsequent years, McGraw-Hill came to characterize 330 West 42nd Street as an International Style building.

 With the greater acceptance of the International Style, the McGraw-Hill Building became known as an early example of that style, although other writers described it as having a blend of Art Deco and Art Moderne elements as well.
 Lewis Mumford wrote in 1953 that 330 West 42nd Street's horizontal facade emphasis was a "logical end" to the early-20th-century development of the skyscraper, alongside the Daily News Building's vertical emphasis, the Empire State Building's height, and the New York Hospital's "spacious setting".
 Meanwhile, Vincent Scully called it "proto-jukebox modern".
 When McGraw-Hill moved to 1221 Avenue of the Americas, Architecture Plus magazine wrote, "How could a corporate client, which commissioned such an outstanding structure in those difficult days of the Great Depression, find itself moving into one that is, in architectural terms, a nonentity?"
 During the building's 1970s vacancy, Paul Goldberger called the lobby "one of the best rooms of the period in New York".
 When GHI bought the building, an opinion writer for The New York Times celebrated the fact that the "distinctive green giant" would be preserved, even though it was not yet an official landmark.
-The architect Rem Koolhaas said of the McGraw-Hill Building, "Once again Hood has combined two incompatibles in a single whole."
+The architect Rem Koolhaas said of the McGraw-Hill Building: "Once again Hood has combined two incompatibles in a single whole."